-Upon commercialization of our products covered by the in-licensed intellectual property, which we expect would include our Lenti-D product candidate, we will be obligated to pay Inserm a percentage of net sales as a royalty for the longer of the life of any patents covering the product or 10 years from first commercial sale.
+Upon commercialization of our products covered by the in-licensed intellectual property, which we expect would include eli-cel, we will be obligated to pay Inserm a percentage of net sales as a royalty for the longer of the life of any patents covering the product or 10 years from first commercial sale.
 This royalty is in the low single digits.
 The royalties payable to Inserm are subject to reduction for any third-party payments required to be made, with a minimum floor in the low single digits.